Flavors to Broaden Your Spice Pantry

 Cinnamon is multi-faceted as a baking or cooking element.

 The popular spice is packed with powerful antioxidants, such as polyphenols.
 Cinnamon can act as a natural preservative.

 One tablespoon of cinnamon contains nineteen calories filled with thirty-four milligrams of potassium, calcium, and iron.

 Add Stella Bistro Foods Autumn Flair Sultry Spice to your pantry this season.
 This spice is great in chai lattes, Moroccan and Caribbean themed sauces and dishes, and baking.

-Sprinkle Stella Bistro Foods Autumn Flair Sultry Spice on buttered and toasted bread, yogurt, beverage, bagel with cream cheese, French Toast, or pancakes for a quick spruce to your morning starter.
+Sprinkle Stella Bistro Foods Autumn Flair Sultry Spice on buttered and toasted bread, yogurt, beverage, bagel with cream cheese, french toast, or pancakes for quick spruce to your morning starter.

 Everything bagel seasoning has been the latest craze.
 I can definitely understand why.

 The first time I came across Everything Bagel seasoning, I was a bar attendant working for a Fortune 500 hotel.
 One of our guests suggested it I try it considering it wasn't valued as the next craze.

 I tried it.
 I liked it.
 I began exploring different brands of the flavor.

 Which are your favorite pantry-friendly spices?